Small Business Website Design Tips: Avoid The Deadly Sins

 Small Business website design tips number one: make sure that all of your links are working correctly.

 Have you ever been on a website and clicked on a link only to be taken to the dreaded 404 error page?
 If a company cant be bothered to check to see if their website is functioning properly, then it’s probable that they pay the same sort of attention to their customer service, products, or user experience.
 At least, these are the signals that broken links are sending out to potential customers, sending them off to more reputable businesses (i.e., your competition).

 Small Business website design tips number two: make sure your contact information is clearly accessible on the home page.

 A recent survey indicated that over 75% of small businesses dont have an email link on their homepage.
 And nearly three-fifths dont have a telephone number.
-Customers like having options on how to contact particular companies, so make sure that this information is easy to access.
+Customers like having options on how to contact particular companies, so ensure that this information is easy to access.
 If you’re asking your customers to dig around for ways to get in touch with you, then they’re going to give up and take their business elsewhere.

 And also, think twice before you make the images on your homepage do things like shake or spin or play music.
-They may grab someones attention, but they have a tendency to annoy and irritate, sending those customers away just a quickly as they came.
+They may grab someone’s attention, but they tend to annoy and irritate, sending those customers away just a quickly as they came.

-Unless you’ve been living under a rock for the past ten years, you would know that social media can be an extremely powerful way to promote your business.
+Unless you’ve been living under a rock for the past ten years, you would know that social media can be a compelling way to promote your business.
 So make sure that you include links to your social media sites on your home page, as well as with your blog articles.
-It’s a great way to get your name out there, regardless of what you do.
+Its a great way to get your name out there, regardless of what you do.